kanted/jsp2p/README.md

 # jsp2p
 Academic project.
-Jsp2p is a simple secure peer to peer communication framework implemented in Java and based on public key infrastructure.
+Jsp2p was a simple (not so) secure peer to peer communication framework implemented in Java and based on public key infrastructure.